Visit Zuluk and the historic Silk Route

 Zuluk (also spelt as Dzuluk) is a tiny village settlement at an altitude of 10,100ft.
-It's located in lower Himalayas of Eastern Sikkim on the historical old Silk Route which once connected India with Tibet.
+It's located in lower Himalayas of Eastern Sikkim on the historic Old Silk Route which once connected India and Tibet.

-On the Indian side, the Silk route starts further up from Kalimpong in Pedong and goes through places like Rhenock, Rongli, Zuluk and northward to Nathang valley and Kupup.
-Finally Jelepla Pass was used to reach beautiful Chumbi valley of Tibbet and then Lhasa.
+On the Indian side, the Silk route starts from Pedong in Kalimpong district and goes through places like Rhenock, Rongli, Zuluk and northward to Nathang valley and Kupup.

 Till the first half of 20th century before the Chinese invaded Tibet, this old Silk Route was used heavily to trade silk, fur and wool between Tibet and India, and hence such name of the route.

 But since 1962, Jelepla Pass has been closed.
 Now the official corridor between India and China in this area is Nathula Pass which is not far away.